dqarias/Portafolio/README.md

 # Hello Microverse

-> This is the second milestone of my portafolio project.
-For this part I set up it using best practices (linters, Github Flow).
-I built the middle section of the mobile website following the requirements that Microverse provide us.
+> This is the third milestone of my portafolio project.
+For this part I and My coding partnert  have worked using pair programing methodology.
+We set up the project using best practices (linters, Github Flow).
+We built the footer section of the mobile website following the requirements that Microverse provide us.

 ## Built With